Standing at the trailhead into Burren National Park, fascination sets in as I gaze off into the remote, rocky landscape.

 It wasn’t easy-going just yet, as the rock-strewn trail around the base of the hill was still slippery and also partially concealed by grass.
 I felt like I was on a scavenger hunt looking for those small blue trail markers!

 Once I got past the hill and into a more open area, I started to notice some interesting patterns in the rocks.
-On closer inspection, I could tell they were fossils of coral and other sea plants.
-Such a neat reminder of what this area was like millions of years ago.
+On closer inspection, I could tell they were fossils of coral and other sea plants, a reminder of what this area was like millions of years ago.

 Having now completed the loop around Mullaghmore hill, I headed back towards the trailhead.
 It was a little disorienting because there were so many rocks- everything looked the same!
 I had to scan the landscape for the small signs I followed on the way in because there weren’t any directing the way out.